francoisdevlin/devlinsf-clojure-utils/docs/str-utils.markdown

 	(upcase "Clojure") => "CLOJURE"
 ## capitalize

-This method capitalizes a string
+This function capitalizes a string

 	(capitalize "clojure") => "Clojure"
 ## titleize, camelize, dasherize, underscore

-These methods manipulate "sentences", producing a consistent output.
+These functions manipulate "sentences", producing a consistent output.
 Check the unit tests for more examples

 	(titleize "clojure iS Awesome")	=>	"Clojure Is Awesome" (camleize "clojure iS Awesome")	=>	"clojureIsAwesome"
 	(dasherize "clojure iS Awesome")	=>	"clojure-is-awesome"
 	(underscore "clojure iS Awesome")	=>	"clojure_is_awesome"

+## keyword inflectors

+### keywordize

+This function is similar to dasherize.
+However, the following characters will be removed:

+	( ) " ' : #

+### str->keyword

+This is a convenience wrapper.
+It is the same as

+	(keyword (keywordize "a-string"))

 ## pluralize

 This is an early attempt at Rails' pluralaize function.
 The code for the pluralize function was based on functions contributed by Brian Doyle.